 - Meeting with the examining committee to discuss the written responses (Oral Examination)

 Students may take the Qualifying Examination after completing 24 credits of coursework.
 These courses should include all required core courses and must include the Proseminar.
-If possible, students should schedule their examinations for the academic term following Proseminar.
+If possible, students should schedule their examinations for the summer following Proseminar.

 - Spring Semester: Students must begin their exam between the second week of January and the second week of February.
 Your questions must be approved by your committee by Feb.
 1, and a copy must be submitted to the graduate program director.
 Your exam must be submitted to your committee eight calendar weeks later.